Mennonites: Russian Mennonites

 The "Russian Mennonites" (German: "Russlandmennoniten") today are descended from Dutch Anabaptists, who came from the Netherlands and started around 1530 to settle around Danzig and in West Prussia, where they lived for about 250 years.
 Starting in 1791 they established colonies in the south-west of the Russian Empire and beginning in 1854 also in Volga region and Orenburg Governorate.
 Their ethno-language is Plautdietsch, a Germanic dialect of the East Low German group, with some Dutch admixture.
 Today, many traditional Russian Mennonites use Standard German in church and for reading and writing.

 In the 1770s Catherine the Great of the Russian Empire acquired a great deal of land north of the Black Sea (in present-day Ukraine) following the Russo-Turkish War and the takeover of the Ottoman vassal, the Crimean Khanate.
 Russian government officials invited Mennonites living in the Kingdom of Prussia to farm the Ukrainian steppes depopulated by Tatar raids in exchange for religious freedom and military exemption.
 Over the years Mennonite farmers and businesses were very successful.

 In 1854, according to the new Russian government official invitation, Mennonites from Prussia established colonies in Russia's Volga region (Am Trakt Colony), and later in Orenburg Governorate (Neu Samara Colony).

 Between 1874 and 1880 some 16,000 Mennonites of approximately 45,000 left Russia.
 About nine thousand departed for the United States (mainly Kansas and Nebraska) and seven thousand for Canada (mainly Manitoba).
 In the 1920s, Russian Mennonites from Canada started to migrate to Latin America (Mexico and Paraguay), soon followed by Mennonite refugees from the Union of Soviet Socialist Republics.
 Further migrations of these Mennonites led to settlements in Peru, Brazil, Uruguay, Belize, Bolivia and Argentina.

 By the beginning of the 20th century, the Mennonites in Russia owned large agricultural estates and some had become successful as industrial entrepreneurs in the cities, employing wage labor.
 After the Russian Revolution of 1917 and the Russian Civil War (1917–1921), all of these farms (whose owners were called Kulaks) and enterprises were expropriated by local peasants or the Soviet government.
-Beyond expropriation, Mennonites suffered severe persecution during the course of the Civil War, at the hands of workers, the Bolsheviks and, particularly, the Anarcho-Communists of Nestor Makhno, who considered the Mennonites to be privileged foreigners of the upper class and targeted them.
+Beyond expropriation, Mennonites suffered severe persecution during the course of the Civil War, at the hands of workers, the Bolsheviks and, particularly, the anarchist Makhnovshchina of Nestor Makhno, who considered the Mennonites to be privileged foreigners of the upper class and targeted them.
 During expropriation, hundreds of Mennonite men, women and children were murdered in these attacks.
 After the Ukrainian–Soviet War and the takeover of Ukraine by the Soviet Bolsheviks, people who openly practiced religion were in many cases imprisoned by the Soviet government.
 This led to a wave of Mennonite emigration to the Americas (U.S., Canada and Paraguay).